 Injuries caused by accidents, sports, or a fall can also break teeth and render them beyond repair, making them have to be extracted.

-Types of Tooth Removal Procedures
+Types of Tooth Removal Procedures: Tooth Removal Treatment

 Depending on the nature of the case, there are two categories of teeth removal treatment that are usually performed: